jjmccollum/open-cbgm-standalone/README.md

 SQLite databases also support fast reads and writes, and following the lead of Edmondson's Python implementation of the CBGM (https://github.com/edmondac/CBGM, [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1296288.svg)](https://doi.org/10.5281/zenodo.1296288)), we have optimized our database's query performance with denormalization.

+IMPORTANT UPDATE (2022/06/06): For those interested in a more user-friendly version of this interface, David Flood (@d-flood) is in the process of incorporating the `open-cbgm` core library and the scripts for this interface into the Criticus software suite (https://github.com/d-flood/criticus).
+Watch his project to stay informed of changes in this direction; I intend to post another update when the `open-cbgm` library is fully incorporated.

 ## Fast Installation (Pre-built Executables)

 The binary executables for the open-cbgm standalone library are available for direct download in the latest release.
 Just click the latest link in the repository's "Releases" panel, and you will find compressed archives of the executables (each named according to its intended operating system) listed under "Assets" along with archives of the source code.